-1. The Code Authority may, from time to time, present to the Administrator recommendations based on conditions in the Industry which will tend to effectuate the operation of this Code and the policy of the Act, and in particular along the following lines:
+1. The Code Authority may, from time to time, present to the Administrator recommendations based on conditions in the Industry which will tend to effectuate the operation of this Code and the policy of the Act, and in particular along the following lines:-

-(a) For the establishment of additional rules of fair-trade practice for the Industry and for the modification of its trade customs, and the enforcement thereof.
+(a) For the establishment of additional rules of Fair Trade Practices for the Industry and for the modification of its Trade Customs, and the enforcement thereof.